EricReinhart/OwlNest/README.md

 1: Dockerfile, docker-compose with PostgreSQL.
 The problems were with the proper connection of web and db services and correct display.

 2: Everything related to static files and uploads at different stages.
 Display and connection through the same Docker.
-I understand that this is a production problem on a local machine, and all this routine works differently on a finished project.
+I understand that this is a development problem on a local machine, and all this routine works differently on a finished project.

 3: Split settings.
 I set it up for the first time, and everything that could go wrong went wrong.